bitmark-inc/docs/bitmark-references/bitmark-sdk/account.md

 # Account

-Within the Bitmark system, an account represents any entity capable of creating and owning property, whether individuals, insitutions, or organizations.
+Within the Bitmark system, an account represents any entity capable of creating and owning property, whether individuals, institutions, or organizations.

 An account incorporates the public-private keypair and the private key is required to [digitally sign](https://en.wikipedia.org/wiki/Digital_signature) any Bitmark blockchain record, including asset records, issue records, and transfer records.